 Many couples or individual women who undergo test tube baby treatment have started to warm up to the idea of freezing their embryos for future use.
-Thanks to the high IVF success rate in India, patients usually end up with a few extra embryos after getting pregnant.
+Thanks to the highest success rate of IVF in India, patients usually end up with a few extra embryos after getting pregnant.
 With embryo vitrification, these embryos can be frozen and used in the future in case the patient desires to have another child.
-This is another benefit of the continuously lowering IVF treatment cost which has enabled more and more childless couples to opt for the treatment.
+This is another benefit of the continuously lowering IVF cost in India, which has enabled more and more childless couples to opt for the treatment.
 Because of that embryo vitrification, which was an expensive procedure not too long ago, has become more affordable thanks to economies of scale.

-When a patient undergoes IVF treatment, she might produce multiple egg cells (oocytes).
+When a patient undergoes Test Tube Baby treatment, she might produce multiple egg cells (oocytes).
 If fertilized, these eggs cells will develop into embryos.
 In many instances, patients choose to cryopreserve (freeze) their oocytes (egg cell) or the embryos resulting from them.
 Traditional methods of cryopreservation, however, tend to harm the structure of cells during the freezing process.
 This reduces the viability of the cells significantly.

 This is where vitrification steps in.
 It is an innovative cryopreservation method that is used to preserve oocytes and embryos.
 The method offers an exceptionally fast rate of cooling (it is 7,000 times faster than slow freezing) and more importantly, does not let ice crystals form within the cells.
 The usual embryo vitrification procedure takes less than 10 minutes.